sahilsaxena21/Micorosoft_case_competition/README.md

 *	the location of the person within the store using bounding box coordinates.
 This is then mapped to particular areas within the store.

 ## Benefits of Proposed Approach
-Our value proposition strives to capture the “low-hanging fruits” using AI i.e. high ratio of impact-to-implementation effort.
-Please refer to the attached [Customer Journey Theoretical Framework](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf) that forms the basis of our proposed AI solution.
+Please refer to the [Customer Journey Theoretical Framework](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf) that forms the basis of our proposed AI solution.
 Reference to this Framework is made in the discussion below.

 **Video Analytics (Azure Computer Vision Analyze Image Rest API)**

 *	Most Best Buy stores already have an in-store surveillance system in place.
 This makes the proposed solution **readily adoptable**.
-*	The AI extension to the current approach provides the decision makers with **the power to run tests to quantify the impact** of change in pricing, rewards/points, product display and promotions on the customer in-store experience.
+*	The AI extension to the current approach provides the decision makers with **the power to design tests to quantify the impact** of change in pricing, rewards/points, product display and promotions on the customer in-store experience.
+This can be tracked by monitoring changes in footfall traffic in areas within the store.
-*	The AI solution will achieve this by **measuring footfall traffic** and capturing the **hot spots** within the store to answer key questions such as: Why are customers visiting my store?
-*	Improved visibility on the [trigger questions](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf) the customers are entering the store with.
+*	Footfall traffic analytics provides improved visibility on the [trigger questions](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf) the customers are entering the store with.

-Note: The entire video analytics process will be **anonymized** i.e. customers will NOT be ID’d to protect their privacy.
-Only their age and gender (as detected by MS Computer Vision) will be identified.
-Acceptable privacy and security standards will be identified and applied to the analytics process and data storage.

 **App Recommender System (Azure Machine Learning)**

 *	Personalized shopping experiences are delivered through **tailored product recommendations** to optimally support the customer through the **“active evaluation”** phase to maximize probability of arriving at the [moment of commitment](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf).
 It will also be designed to trigger new [moments of inspiration](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf)

-## Next Steps
+## Product Impact Demonstration
-Please refer to the [Sample Dashboard](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Sample%20Dashboard.pdf) illustrating the type of insights our app has the potential to deliver to our target customer (Best Buy).
+Please refer to the [Sample Dashboard](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Sample%20Dashboard.pdf) illustrating the type of insights our app has the potential to unlock for our target customer i.e. Best Buy.